 William Beal seems to have come to Packersfield before 1772.
-He took over the operations at the grist mill located at the outlet of Pleasant Pond (now Silver Lake, C-1-3) succeeding Daniel Wood.
+He succeeded as miller at the grist mill (at the outlet of Pleasant Pond (now Silver Lake, C-1-3)) succeeding Daniel Wood as operator.

 In 1785 he left the mill and moved to this location to begin his life as a farmer.
 William and his wife, Molly, seem to have at least three children.
 Beal sold the farm to Henry Wheeler in 1802.
 During the next 38 years, Wheeler grew the farm from 50 to several hundred acres.

 Henry died in 1840 and his wife, Betsy lived there selling to their son, Gilman Wheeler, in 1855.
 Alden Page followed (1857-1868), Samuel G. Knight (1868-1869) and Richard Beglin (1869-1872).
 Lawrence Collins followed (1872-1894) before Olivia Rodham acquired it as a summer place.
 The town re-opened the road to Chesham Depot (1900) to accommodate Ms. Rodham.